JID

 Destin Choice Route (born October 31, 1990), better known by his stage name JID (also stylized J.I.D), is an American rapper.
-He is a part of the musical collective Spillage Village, founded by EarthGang in 2010, with Hollywood JB, JordxnBryant, and 6lack, among others.
-He is signed to J. Cole's Dreamville Records and Interscope Records.
-He is also a member of the hip hop supergroup Zoink Gang, with Smino, Buddy, and Guapdad 4000.
+Born and raised in Atlanta, he signed with J. Cole's Dreamville Records, an imprint of Interscope Records in 2017.
+He formed the musical collective Spillage Village with EarthGang in 2010, and later formed the hip hop group Zoink Gang with Smino, Buddy, and Guapdad 4000.
+His fluent rapping style and usage of wordplay has been frequently acclaimed by music critics.

-JID began gaining recognition after releasing several independent projects such as Route of Evil (2012), Para Tu (2013) and DiCaprio (2015).
-His debut studio album, The Never Story, was released in 2017 to public praise and included the single "Never".
-He released his second album, DiCaprio 2, in 2018; it contains the singles "151 Rum" and "Off Deez" (with J. Cole) and also received critical acclaim.
-In 2021, he released the single "Enemy" with pop rock band Imagine Dragons, which became his highest charting and most popular single, peaking at number 5 on the Billboard Hot 100.
-His most recent album, The Forever Story (2022), received widespread acclaim from critics and became his highest charting album peaking at number 12 on the Billboard 200.
+JID gained recognition after releasing several independent projects, including Route of Evil (2012), Para Tu (2013) and DiCaprio (2015).
+His debut studio album, The Never Story (2017) was met with critical acclaim and contained the single "Never".
+His second album, DiCaprio 2 (2018), was supported by the singles "151 Rum" and "Off Deez" (with J. Cole), and saw continued critical acclaim.
+His 2021 single, "Enemy" (with Imagine Dragons)—the opening theme to Netflix's Arcane—peaked at number five on the Billboard Hot 100 and remains his highest-charting song.
+His third and fourth albums, The Forever Story (2022) and God Does Like Ugly (2025), both received further acclaim and debuted within the Billboard 200's top 15; the former spawned the top 40 single "Surround Sound" (featuring 21 Savage and Baby Tate).

 Early life

-Destin Choice Route was born October 31, 1990, in Atlanta, Georgia.
-His parents were Carl Louis Route Jr. and Kathy Jean Route.
+Route was born in Atlanta, Georgia.
+His parents are Carl Louis Route Jr. and Kathy Jean Route.
 The youngest of seven children, he adopted the moniker JID from his grandmother's nickname for him based on his "jittery" behavior.
 Route grew up listening to Sly and the Family Stone and Earth, Wind & Fire before shifting to the 1990s New York hip-hop scene and rappers such as Jay-Z, Nas and Mobb Deep.
 He attended Stephenson High School, where he played football as a defensive back.
-He received a scholarship to play NCAA Division I football at Hampton University, where he redshirted his first year, then played two seasons before he was kicked off the team.
-Route eventually moved in with Doctur Dot and Johnny Venus from EarthGang who he met from his time in Virginia.
+During his senior year he dislocated his hip.
+He later accepted a full athletic scholarship to play NCAA Division I football at Hampton University.
+Route was redshirted his first year of eligibility and then played two seasons before he was kicked from the team for skipping practices.
+Route eventually moved in with Doctur Dot and Johnny Venus, a popular rap duo with the stage name EarthGang who he met while at Hampton University in Virginia.